serhii-vasylenko/goit-final-project/README.md

 - Organization of recipes by categories, which makes it easier to find and navigate in the application on the `"Categories"` page
 - The user has the opportunity to add his own recipes to the app on the `"Add recipes"`.
 With the help of the form, you can upload a photo of the recipe, quickly and conveniently choose the ingredients and make a description of the preparation of the dish.
 The added recipe will appear both on the `"My Recipes"` and in the general collection of recipes on the `"Categories"`
 - The selected recipe page contains all the necessary information for its preparation.
 There is also an option to add/remove a recipe to favorites to return to the recipe later when needed on the `"Favorites"` page.
-- Ability to create a `"Shopping list"` based on selected recipes.
+- Ability to create a shopping list based on selected recipes.
 The user can check the necessary ingredients and they will be available in the `"Shopping list"` page
 - Possibility to `subscribe` to the newsletter of new recipes and news